 A legs workout (like this one) that had me sore for days!

-Monday I convinced Mr. Hungry to start training for the Gilbert Half Marathon with me.
-Here is the training schedule I put together.
-3 days a week of running plus 1-2 days of cross training.
 I swear you guys, I get the best results working out SUPER hard 4-5 days a week and recovering the other days.
-I’d love to start incorporating yoga but my worried about my back not loving that.
+I’d love to start incorporating yoga, but my worried about my back not liking that.

 I also got on the Orange Theory train to help push me with my interval training.